-- While the fees are necessary to pay a City consultant to complete the documentation that is required in Sections 11-301 and Section 26.5-33 prior to the acceptance of streets and utilities, these additional fees result in an exceptional, practical difficulty to the applicant as a Homeowners Association that is attempting to complete the development. - The alternate proposed by the applicant is for the City to waive the fees, but since outside expertise is required to complete the necessary paperwork this request could be paid from the General Fund using development escrow forfeiture revenue and would not substantially deviate from the strict enforcement of the ordinance in this case.
+- While the fees are necessary to pay a City consultant to complete the documentation that is required in Sections 11-301 and Section 26.5-33 prior to the acceptance of streets and utilities, these additional fees result in an exceptional, practical difficulty to the applicant as a Homeowners Association that is attempting to complete the development and that is at an unusual disadvantage given the loss of information and the amount of expenditures to date to complete the outstanding site work left incomplete by the Developer. - The alternate proposed by the applicant is for the City to waive the fees, but since outside expertise is required to complete the necessary paperwork this request could be paid using development escrow forfeiture revenue and would not substantially deviate from the strict enforcement of the ordinance in this case.